consuldemocracy/consuldemocracy/docs/en/getting_started/deploying-on-heroku.md

 ## Manual deployment

-This tutorial assumes that you have already managed to clone Consul on your machine and gotten it to work.
+This tutorial assumes that you have already managed to clone CONSUL on your machine and gotten it to work.

-1. First, create a Heroku account if it isn't already done.
+1. First, create a [Heroku](https://www.heroku.com) account if it isn't already done.
 2. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and sign in using

    ```
    heroku login
    ```

-3. Go to your consul repository and instantiate the process
+3. Go to your CONSUL repository and instantiate the process

    ```
    cd consul